Freshman: 'This is my first bonfire and I expect it to be lit' - The Wichitan

 “I thought it was really neat when they were changing as they went,” Faith Muñoz, English senior, said.
 “I heard a lot of songs from my childhood so it was really fun.”

-Despite the performances of Alpha Psi Omega and the MSU cheerleaders, many students say that their favorite act was from the Caribbean Student Organization.
+Despite the performances of Alpha Psi Omega and the cheerleaders, students said their favorite performance was from the Caribbean Student Organization.

-“Honestly, they were way more in tune with what’s going on than the rest,” Imran Keiani, biology sophomore said.
-“I love the other organization but the CSO got it going on.”
+“Honestly, they were way more in tune with what’s going on than the rest,” Imran Kurani, biology sophomore, said.
+“I love the other organization, but the CSO got it going on.”

 There were also many freshmen who were excited for attending their first bonfire.

-“This is my first bonfire and I expect it to be lit,” Savannah Rodriguez, biology freshmen, said.
+“This is my first bonfire and I expect it to be lit,” Savannah Rodriguez, biology freshman, said.

-Conney Vargas, marketing senior said her first bonfire as a freshmen was very chaotic compared to the one her senior year.
+Conney Vargas, marketing senior, said her first bonfire as a freshman was chaotic compared to this one.

 “My first bonfire was nice I guess,” Vargas said.
 “But when it came to receiving the torches, it was very crowded.
 There was a lot of pushing and I’m a smaller person so I was pushed around a lot.”

-Many students said that this years bonfire was more organized than the previous bonfires she has attended despite having a larger attendance.
+She said this year’s bonfire was more organized than the previous bonfires she’s attended, despite having a larger attendance.

 “There’s a lot more people,” Vargas said.
 “It seems to be better organized when it came to like getting your torches and where we walked and stuff like that.”

-Many students say that the bonfire was their favorite event in the homecoming week.
+Some students said the bonfire was their favorite event in the homecoming week.

-“I think the bonfire is really fun,” Andrew Sober, criminal justice sophomore, said “And the football game on Saturday will be very fun too.”
+“The bonfire is really fun,” Andrew Sober, criminal justice sophomore, said.
+“And the football game on Saturday will be very fun too.”

 Vargas said that this is the only aspect of homecoming that she really enjoys since it feels like a genuine homecoming event.